paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 ```

 By looking at this we can deduce two things.
 - 1) The Message component should take an array of messages.
-Thus, we must build a way to put the messages into the state (we will do this later)
+Thus, we must build a way to put these messages into the state (we will do this later)
 - 2) The ChatInput emits an onSend event.
 As a result, we should create an event handler that takes this event, adds the message to the state and sends it to the server

 We will deal with these things later.
-First let's create the Messages and ChatInput components.
+First, let's create the Messages and ChatInput components.

 ## 3. Messages View
 The message view will accept an array of message objects through the properties of the component.
 We pass the array in through the properties (as seen in the ChatApp render method) and access them inside the Messages component through ```this.props.messages```.